db0/Android-Netrunner-OCTGN/README.md

 ### 2.0.0

-The final release of the co-operation between Db0 and toon.
+The latest release of the co-operation between Db0 and toon.
 Netrunner 2.0.0 is released!

 * Autoscripts are now working without errors.
 This means that many of the cards that do something fairly simple, like drawing 3 cards, or increasing your handsize, now do that automatically.
 * Function to disable Autoscripts in the game menu